Emisario-py/Digital-Nao-Challenge-4/README.md

-# 🍽️ Tattler — MongoDB Restaurant Directory
+# 🍽️ MongoDB Restaurant Directory

 ## 📖 Description
 **Tattler** is a restaurant directory database designed to store and manage restaurant information efficiently using **MongoDB**, a non-relational database that handles data in **JSON-like documents**.